Phil Kosin

-Phil Kosin (August 1950 – August 10, 2009) was an American journalist, columnist, radio host, commentator, blogger and newspaper publisher from Chicago.
+Phil Kosin (born August 1950 – August 10, 2009) was an American journalist, columnist, radio host, commentator, blogger and newspaper publisher from Chicago.
 In 1989 he founded the Chicagoland Golf newspaper, serving as its editor and publisher until his death.

 Beginning to write professionally about sports while 14, still in high school and playing them, he became a full-time journalist while in college.
-From 1975, he started covering golf and had work in many national magazines.
+From 1975, he started covering golf and had worked in many national magazines.

 From 1980-1988, he reported on all Chicago sports and teams, and hosted "magazine" shows on two radio stations.
 Since 1992, he hosted the seasonal Chicagoland Golf Show, a talk radio program on CBS Radio-owned WSCR SportsRadio 670 in Chicago.
 He also covered Midwest events for Boxing Digest.

 Early life

 Kosin was born in Chicago and started playing sports at an early age.